Get Pre-Approved For Your Car Loan Apply Now

 These advantages are due to the leasing terms that were agreed to by the lease owner—to keep the car in good condition.

 Another advantage to consider with previously leased cars is the warranty coverage.
-Dealerships tend to offer all sorts of extended warranties, but previously leased cars are often still covered under their original warranty due to the short length of most lease terms.
+Dealerships tend to offer all sorts of extended warranties, but previously leased cars are often still covered under their original manufacturer's warranty due to the short length of most lease terms.
 It’s worth noting that leased cars usually qualify for manufacturer and dealership certified pre-owned programs too due to their well-kept condition.

 There are many advantages of buying a previously leased car, but that doesn’t mean you should buy the first previously leased car you find!
 Off-lease cars can have issues, so as with any used car you have your eye on, you should still do your research, perform a test drive, request an inspection, and get a CARFAX vehicle history report.